ZabdielV/DevOps-Maven-Docker-Prueba/personal notes.md

 ### Run proyect (personal notes)

+Jenkinsfile is the root where all files are executed (for reference location).

 1. In host machine install docker, docker compose

 2. Run git clone command in host machine (vagrant/aws), run it from /home/ directory